samuelmwikacs/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 Each record should display: <TV Show genre> - <Number of shows linked to this genre>
 First column must be called genre
 Second column must be called number_of_shows
-Don’t display a genre that doesn’t have any shows linked Results must be sorted in descending order by the number of shows linked You can use only one SELECT statement
+Don't display a genre that doesn't have any shows linked Results must be sorted in descending order by the number of shows linked You can use only one SELECT statement
 The database name will be passed as an argument of the mysql command guillaume@ubuntu:~/$ cat 13-count_shows_by_genre.sql | mysql -hlocalhost -uroot -p hbtn_0d_tvshows Enter password: genre   number_of_shows
 Drama   5
 Comedy  4